-Protecting your lungs and eyes while spraying any paint, or primer, is very important.
+Protecting your lungs and eyes while spraying any paint or primer is extremely important.
 All paints contain harmful chemicals that can cause cancer and serious health problems if you don't protect your body from vapors that remain in the air while spraying.

-Spraying primer is the worst of them all, especially oil-based primer, which produces thick vapor that lingers in the air long after application.
+Spraying primer is the worst of all, especially oil-based primer which produces thick vapor that lingers in the air long after application.
 The fumes will make you sick if you're directly exposed to them.
 Being exposed to heavy fumes from paint, even only for one hour, can cause dizziness, confusion, headaches, and nausea.
-If you can smell, or taste, the paint through your mask, the mask is either fitted wrong, or you're using the wrong cartridge.
+If you can smell or taste the paint through your mask, the mask is either fitted wrong or you're using the wrong cartridge.